The Walkley Awards for Excellence in Journalism

 - Public impact or benefit, including audience engagement and serving specific communities

-But they’ll also take into account the specific criteria mentioned in the description of the category you’re entering.
-So refer back to the category descriptions when you’re working on your supporting statement, and let the judges know how your entry fits the criteria.
+We recommend referring back to the category descriptions when you’re working on your entry statement, and letting the judges know how your entry fits the criteria.

-What should I include in my supporting statement?
+What should I include in my entry statement?

-This is where you share the context, behind-the-scenes work and the impact of your story to wow the judges with why your story stands out.
+This is where you share the context, behind-the-scenes work and the impact of your story with the judges.
 If you’re entering with a group or team, this is where you can explain the role different people played.
 If you had to work with limited resources, explain how you made the most with what you had.
 It depends on your story and the criteria, but you might like to highlight how you found the story, the breadth of research or sources, and how you worked within production and/or deadline constraints.

 How can I show impact?